Teaching

 Surrey students will develop the knowledge and skills needed to work and live in a way that meets the needs of the present, without compromising the ability of future generations to meet their own needs.

-Students will be nurtured as future leaders in sustainable thinking, empowered to take informed decisions and responsible actions that promote the wellbeing of present and future generations.
+They will be nurtured as future leaders in sustainable thinking, empowered to make informed decisions and responsible actions that promote the wellbeing of present and future generations.

-Education for sustainable development at the University is overseen by Richard Murphy, Director of the Centre for Environment and Sustainability
+Sustainable development education is overseen by Richard Murphy, Director of the Centre for Environment and Sustainability.

 Progress is reported to the Environment and Sustainability Steering Group chaired by Professor Bob Nichol.
 The group reports to the University's Executive Board and Estates Building Executive Committee as appropriate.